 Free public access to United States government documents in a federal depository library is guaranteed by law (44 USC §1911).
 While UC Berkeley houses one of the most comprehensive collections of U.S. government documents in the country, the Library is one of over a thousand Federal Depository Libraries across the United States, and one of several Federal Depository Libraries in the San Francisco Bay Area.

-Oskicat is UC Berkeley's public catalog and is very helpful in finding United States government information at UCB.
-The best search strategy is to use Oskicat's Advanced Keyword Search tab.
-Once at the Advanced Keyword Search screen, change the first drop-down to Author and enter United States in the box next to it:
+UC Search, UC Berkeley's public catalog, is very helpful in finding United States government information at UCB.
+The best search strategy is to use UC Search's Advanced Search link.
+Once at the Advanced Search screen, change the first drop-down to Author/Creator and enter United States in the box next to contains:

-Leave the remaining drop-downs as Any Field and enter your search terms in those boxes (think of broad search terms for this step).
-You may also change the second drop-down to Author and add the name of a particular agency or department to find publications from that agency.
-You also have the option to limit by date at the bottom of the search page, or UCB library location if needed.
+Leave the remaining drop-downs as any field and enter your search terms in those boxes (think of broad search terms for this step).
+You may also change the second drop-down to Author/Creator and add the name of a particular agency or department to find publications from that agency.
+You can also have options to limit by date, and after your search you can limit by specific library location.

-Many, but not all, of the online government titles in OskiCat can be accessed by anyone.
+Many, but not all, of the online government titles in UC Search can be accessed by anyone.
 If you need a tangible title, note its physical location, call number, and status--UC Berkeley has over twenty libraries on campus and you wouldn't want to be in one library when the title you want is in another building.
-OskiCat can also text you this information.

 The Library has created several guides on finding U.S. government information.
 All of these guides contain links to Library subscription databases (off-campus access is restricted to current UCB students, faculty and staff) as well as free sources that can be accessed by anyone.
 Subscription databases can be accessed by anyone from Library computers.